 If you are blessed to have an Ulta (we have one coming soon!!!) or a Sephora store near you then they are great places as well.
 I’ve never been inside of either, but I would think they have associates who can answer your questions.
 I know Ulta has a drugstore side and a high-end side, so you have the best of both worlds.
 And they have better selection than your average drugstore.
 They both also have good return policies.

 I haven’t tried enough brands to say, start here or something like that.
 But I have used enough foundations in my day, to think that I know a lil something something.
 In high school I started out with Cover Girl, and I still think it’s a good place to start.
 Here are just a few tips for choosing a foundation:

 - determine your skin type…are you oily, dry, combination?

 - determine the type of coverage you want…many people have several foundations for different occasions.
 For example, you may wear just a tinted moisturizer on Saturdays when you’re running errands, but you may wear a long-wear foundation during your work week.

 - have a good set of quality brushes…the brushes make the difference.
 DO NOT use the applicators that come with the foundation!!!
 You will be doing yourself a disservice!!!
 Invest in a good quality brush set!
 Click here for my favorite brushes.
 I highly recommend a complete set but if you can’t swing that yet, at least get a couple of good face brushes.
-Like this set here.
+Like this Best of Sigma brush set here.
 You can have a great brush make a cheap product work well, and you can have an expensive product but without a quality brush for application, you’ll look a mess.

 - last but not least, know that you may find the “perfect” foundation and then something will happen and cause your skin to change.
-That’s ok, once you know your basics on foundation you can use that info to go with you for the rest of your life.
+That’s okay, once you know your basics on foundation you can use that info to go with you for the rest of your life.